mezzio/mezzio/docs/book/reference/migration/to-v3.md

 ## PHP 7.1 support

-Starting in Expressive 3.0 we support only PHP 7.1+.
+Starting in Mezzio 3.0 we support only PHP 7.1+.

 ## Signature changes